-We choose eleven team-level summary statistics as the main outcomes that represent team's performance on defensive and offensive sides, and the referee bias.
+We choose eleven team-level summary statistics as the main outcomes that represent the team's performance on defensive, offensive, and referee sides.
 We then develop a new causal inference approach for assessing the causal effect of home field advantage on these outcomes.
-More details about our data application is provided in Section \ref{sec:data}.
+More details about our data application are provided in Section \ref{sec:data}.

 Our work complements and contrasts with that of \citet{lopez2018often}, who developed a unified Bayesian framework to quantify the role of randomness versus team quality across North American sports leagues.
 While their paper does not include soccer, it provides valuable insights into how often the best team wins and includes important findings on home field advantage across major sports in north America.
 They show that HFA varies by sport and team, with implications for league fairness.
 However, their approach is primarily simulation-based and centered on outcome probabilities at the season or championship level.
 In contrast, our study focuses on match-level causal effects using a potential outcomes framework, offering causally identified insights into how HFA shapes specific aspects of team behavior, particularly offensive dynamics.
 Together, these perspectives help build a more complete understanding of fairness and structure in competitive sports.